 This type of support is available for children whose needs are severe, complex and lifelong.
-An Education Health and Care Plan (EHCP) is provided which means your child has been identified by professionals as needing a particularly high level of individual or small group teaching.
+An Education Health and Care Plan (EHCP) is provided, which means that professionals have identified that your child needs an exceptionally high level of individual or small group teaching.
 All persons involved in this type of support meet regularly (at least once a term) to discuss provision, progress and identified outcomes.